awesome-pro/neon-website/content/docs/guides/logical-replication-cloud-sql.md

    ![Cloud SQL network configuration](/docs/guides/cloud_sql_network_config.png)

 1. Click **Done** after adding a Network entry.
-1. Click **Save** when you are finished adding Network entries for all of your Neon project's NAT Gateway IP addresses.
+1. Click **Save** when you are finished adding Network entries for all of your Unique project's NAT Gateway IP addresses.

 <Admonition type="note">
 You can specify a single Network entry using `0.0.0.0/0` to allow traffic from any IP address.
 However, this configuration is not considered secure and will trigger a warning.